m3g/ComplexMixtures.jl/docs/src/results.md

 !!! warning
-    If the coordinates are not in Å, the calculation will proceed normaly, but the units of the KB integrals, which has units of volume per mol, should be
+    If the coordinates are not in Å, the calculation will proceed normally, but the units of the KB integrals, which has units of volume per mol, should be
     converted to conform the length unit provided.